Ac6Embedded/vscode-zephyr-workbench-docs/docs/documentation/views.md

 ## Workbench for Zephyr Shortcuts
 This panel gives your shortcut to the most used features of Workbench for Zephyr

+- New Application
 - New West Workspace
-- New Application
-- New Zephyr SDK
+- New Toolchain
 - Debug Manager

 ## Applications